top of page

 Starlink Residential

-Starting with Starlink Residential, this type of account is for use at home, providing unlimited data to one location.
-It's the cheapest option available and includes unlimited high-speed data, but because the dish is meant to stay within a certain distance of the registered address it's not appropriate for use on boats.
+Starlink Residential is for use at home, providing unlimited data to one location.
+It's the cheapest option available and includes unlimited high-speed data, but the dish is meant to stay within a certain distance of the registered address so it's not appropriate for use on boats.

 Starlink Roam

 For people who are on the go or want to use their Starlink in more than one location, there's Starlink Roam.
-Among live aboard cruisers and casual boaters this is one of the most talked about categories as it remains relatively affordable and is adequate if you're mostly cruising up coastlines, rivers or lakes, with occasional offshore passages.
+Among liveaboard cruisers and casual boaters this is the most-used option, as it works for coastal and inland cruising, and supports offshore data.

 • Roam Unlimited - Unlimited data anywhere the roam plan is available